bradymholt/geekytidbits.com/README.md

 www.geekytidbits.com is behind CloudFlare CDN and the Caching Level has been changed from the default of "Standard" to "No Query String" so that assets _with_ a query string _will not_ be cached.
 This was done so that I could append `?cache_mode=none` to `main.css` to prevent the CSS from being cached.

 ![image](https://cloud.githubusercontent.com/assets/759811/21596349/a954490a-d0ff-11e6-9233-2cc31db61b1b.png)

+# Cross Posting

+[Zapier](https://zapier.com) is configured to cross post new blog posts found on the RSS feed to Twitter and LinkedIn.